ws111994/Guide-to-Notion/docs/task2.md

 ![image](https://user-images.githubusercontent.com/90341253/161876472-1e94ec7f-2203-41cb-8292-ad6aabc4d706.png)

-It is simple to plan, track, and do all your work in one place with notion.
-This guide will lead you step by step.
+In notion, creating task board is simple.
+With the task board, it is easy to plan, track, and do all your work in one place.
+By alongside all your notes,

 ---